David Perlstein, MD, MBA, FAAP

-Active immunization ("tetanus shots") plays an essential role in preventing tetanus.
+Active immunization ("tetanus vaccine") plays an essential role in preventing tetanus.
 Preventative measures to protect the skin from being penetrated by the tetanus bacteria are also important.
 For instance, precautions should be taken to avoid stepping on nails by wearing shoes.
 If a penetrating wound should occur, it should be thoroughly cleansed with soap and water and medical attention should be sought.
 Finally, passive immunization can be administered in selected cases (with specialized immunoglobulin).

 What is the schedule for active immunization (tetanus shots)?

-All children should be immunized against tetanus by receiving a series of five DTaP vaccinations which generally are started at 2 months of age and completed at approximately 5 years of age.
+All children should be immunized against tetanus by receiving a series of five DTaP vaccinations, which generally are started at 2 months of age and completed at approximately 5 years of age.
 Booster vaccination is recommended at 11 years of age with Tdap.

 What are the side effects of tetanus immunization?

 Side effects of tetanus immunization occur in approximately 25% of vaccine recipients.
 The most frequent side effects are usually quite mild (and familiar) and include soreness, swelling, and/or redness at the site of the injection.
 More significant reactions are extraordinarily rare.
 The incidence of this particular reaction increases with decreasing interval between boosters.